leoAshu/nodejs-essentials/README.md

 ### npm:

-- is the standard package manager for Node.js
+- is the standard package manager for `Node.js`
+- is downloaded and bundled alongside `Node.js`
+- can be used to download, configure and create packages for `Node.js` projects
+- useful commands:

+    // initialise a javascript project as a node package npm init

+    // install packages locally
+    npm install <package_name>

 - can be used to:
     - initialise a javascript project as a package:
         - `npm init`